2019 Premios Juventud

 The 2019 Premios Juventud ceremony was held on July 18, 2019.
-Univision broadcast the show live from the Watsco Center in Miami, Florida.
+Univision broadcast the show live from the Watsco Center in Coral Gables, Florida.
 Argentine singer and actress Lali, boy band CNCO and Mexican-American TV presenter Alejandra Espinoza hosted the ceremony.

 Premios Juventud aims to inspire, motivate and empower Latino youth to become leaders for change.
 The awards celebrate the current trends in pop culture, music, digital, fashion, television and social media.
 Maluma had the most nominations with eight, followed by Bad Bunny behind with seven.
 Bad Bunny, Anuel AA and Cardi B won the most awards of the night, with three each.

 Maluma and Jesse & Joy were the first artists to receive the Agente de Cambio Award honoring their humanitarian work.
 Two young Latinos, Alondra Toledo and Carlos Osuna, were also honored with the trophy for their leadership and positive contributions to the community.